U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Offices may not create their own Flickr accounts.
 However, all programs are welcome to submit pictures to the U.S. Department of Energy's Flickr account.
-Contact your media team contact if you have images you want to post on Flickr.
+Contact your media team contact if you have images to post on Flickr.

-All offices are encouraged to use RSS feeds to help visitors keep up with updates to their content.
+All offices are encouraged to use RSS feeds to help visitors stay informed on updates to their content.
 For guidance, see the RSS Feed page.

 Offices may post videos on the DOE Vimeo channel.